 This traumatic stress response can have serious and long-lasting implications.
 It can evoke a wide range of emotional and cognitive reactions, such as feelings of confusion, exhaustion, depression, and anxiety.
 It can also lead to poorer physical health outcomes.
 At its core, traumatic stress can alter the chemical makeup of the brain and cause the body’s nervous system to shift into dysregulation – often causing symptoms such as an increased startle reflex, becoming hypervigilant, or feelings of dissociation.

-Right now, the coronavirus pandemic is causing several forms of trauma, impacting individuals around the world.
-Healthcare workers, COVID-19 survivors, and family members and friends of those who have died from COVID-19 are all experiencing high rates of traumatic stress.
-This has led to many mental health professionals worried about a second pandemic of mental illness and post-traumatic stress disorder that will linger long after the coronavirus is under control.
-Now more than ever, the TIC framework is needed to address the traumatic impact of the pandemic.
+Recently, the coronavirus pandemic caused several forms of trauma, impacting individuals around the world.
+Healthcare workers, COVID-19 survivors, and family members and friends of those who died from COVID-19 have all experienced high rates of traumatic stress.
+This has led to many mental health professionals worried about a second pandemic of mental illness and post-traumatic stress disorder that will linger.
+Now more than ever, atrauma-informed system of care is needed to address the traumatic impact of the pandemic.

 The TIC framework is incredibly person-centered and focuses on resiliency.
 It promotes the idea that people who have experienced trauma are not condemned to a life of hopelessness and helplessness.
 People can, and do, recover from trauma.
 The conceptual shift away from “What’s wrong with you?” to “What happened to you?” is powerful – the TIC model recognizes trauma responses as normal adaptations to traumatic experiences.